There’s a highway that connects our intestine to our mental state – and it flows in both directions.

 Through these neurons, our brain and our gut are closely tied to each other in expressions and anatomy.
 When we get bad news, we’re “sick to our stomach.”
 When we’re mentally sure, we have “a gut feeling.”
 When we get a stomachache, it’s difficult to focus – and when we’re anxious or stressed, we often have gut issues.

 What’s the nature of this brain-gut connection, and what other surprising factors influence our mental state?

 Those are great questions.
 Let’s start with a little anatomy lesson.

 A Look Beneath our Belly Button

 Our intestine is the long, snaky tube that follows the stomach in our digestive tract.
-It’s made up of two parts.
+And made up of two parts.
 The small intestine is filled with water and absorbs most nutrients from our food.
 The large intestine focuses on reclaiming water and salt.
 Both of these areas contain huge, diverse populations of bacteria known as the gut microbiome.